 At selected sites, research blood samples may be taken for assays of blood biomarkers of response including but not confined to immunological and genomic transcriptomic and cellular analyses for future analysis.
+Venous endothelial cells may also be collected to determine the systemic vascular response to immune activation and treatment effects.
 This will be recorded in the CRF.

 After randomisation all patients will receive baricitinib or ravulizumab according to the randomisation schedule, plus all ongoing standard of care treatment.